NiklasRosenstein/python-builddsl/docs/content/syntax/limitations.md

 # Limitations

-Craftr DSL is intended to behave as a complete syntactic superset of standard Python.
+BuildDSL is intended to behave as a complete syntactic superset of standard Python.
 However there are currently some limitations, namely:

 * Literal sets cannot be expressed due to the grammar conflict with parameter-less closures